 Delve beneath the surface of music with this pathway, designed for students interested in the academic study of music.

 You're encouraged to attend the weekly Research Seminar series where invited speakers, staff members and PhD students give presentations about their latest work, giving you the opportunity to meet other postgraduate researchers.
-The Department has a broad community of staff and students working in many different areas of music history and critical musicology.
+The School has a broad community of staff and students working in many different areas of music history and critical musicology.

 Our teaching is research-led and delivered by academic staff who are experts in their fields.